Quran in Islam

-The Qur'an, whose name means "recitation" in Arabic, is the sacred text of Islam and the highest authority in both religious and legal matters.
+The Quran is the most important book in Islam.
+It contains the teachings and story of the chief prophet of Islam, Muhammad.
+The Quran, whose name means "recitation" in Arabic, is the sacred text of Muslims and the highest authority in both religious and legal matters.

-Muslims believe the Qur'an to be a flawless record of the Angel Gabriel's revelations to Muhammad from 610 until his death in 632 AD.
-It is also believed to be a perfect copy of a heavenly Qur'an that has existed eternally (a small sect rejects this doctrine because it is seen as interfering with the sole divinity of God.)
+Muslims believe the Quran to be a flawless record of the angel Gabriel's revelations to Muhammad from 610 until his death in 632 AD.
+It is also believed to be a perfect copy of a heavenly Quran that has existed eternally.

 Each surah has a heading, which usually incorporates the following elements: